ffavela/esets/FLOAT64S.md

 We could look into more weirdness in how floats behave, but let's move forward.
-The key takeaway is simply to note that they are in fact increadably useful but we need to be aware of their limitations.
+The key takeaway is simply to note that they are in fact incredibly useful but we need to be aware of their limitations.
 It doesn't matter how many bits are used, they simply aren't continuous and operating with them can lead to information loss.
 That isn't bad for many intended purposes.